timm/silon/README.md

 --  Karl Raimund Popper

-The (scientist)’s main challenge is not to get confused by the complexities of his (sic) own making.
---  E. W. Dijkstra

 It is always the nearest, plainest and simplest principles that learned men (sic) comprehend last.
 -- Elbert (Green) Hubbard